rohan-varma/rohan-varma.github.io/about.md

 Other than that, I am a part of the [Upsilon Pi Epsilon](http://upe.seas.ucla.edu) CS honors society and the [Regents Scholars Society](http://www.rssla.org/) at UCLA.

+### Projects

+I occassionally work on projects mostly in the field of machine learning and deep learning to learn more about the field and how to use what I've learned in practice.
+Some of my more interesting projects are [Machine Learning on Movie Reviews](https://github.com/rohan-varma/word2vec), a hackathon project that dealt with [identifying similar athletes](https://github.com/rohan-varma/awesome-athletes), a [bare-bones implementation of a Neural Network](https://github.com/rohan-varma/neuralnets), and a [machine learning library](https://github.com/rohan-varma/ml-algorithms) in Python.

+Additional projects are located on my [Github](https://github.com/rohan-varma).

 ### Reading
 I am an avid reader, of both technical and non-technical books.